 Project Proposal: Recommendation Engine Feedback Analysis

-Business Story:

-I come home on Friday, turn on Netflix, and, not having anything in mind, watch the first movie recommended to me.
-I watch and rate it.
-The night being young, I look for another movie, again deferring to the recommended movie.
-I watch and rate again.
-I repeat that several times until my alarm buzzes, telling me it is now Monday morning and time to go to work.
-Looking wistfully at the next set of recommended movies, I ask myself, are these movies different from the ones I was given Friday night?

 Abstract:

-Recommendation engines, as in Netflix’s movie recommendations, essentially generate their own data, which is often sparse to begin with.
+Recommendation engines, as in Netflix’s movie recommendations, prompt the user to provide ratings on the recommended movies, which then feeds back into the engine for future predictions..
 When a person watches and rates a recommended movie, the data available to the engine changes, and the next recommendation is based on that new data.
 In this way, recommendation engines are expected to change their own recommendations over time.
-We expect, and would like to test if, 1) the model will recommend a more similar set of movies over time, and 2) recommended movies across users will converge to only a few (highest globally-rated) movies.
+We expect, and would like to test how the engine shapes its own recommendations.
+We would like to potentially explore, 1) the model will recommend a more similar set of movies over time, and 2) recommended movies across users will converge to only a few (highest globally-rated) movies.
 We would also like to check if 3) if anyone’s recommendations wildly changed from start to finish.

 Procedure: